inpatient/outpatient US clinical experience

 Although this position is largely clinical, there may be opportunities to take part in small projects such as case reports.
 Such opportunities, if available, will be presented to the rotator but at the preceptor's discretion.
 If you are interested, please communicate your interest to the preceptor.

-Who should consider this rotation: International medical graduates (IMGs) and students seeking hands-on patient care experience in internal medicine.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience in internal medicine.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.